Tight triangulations of closed 3-manifolds: Introduction

-\begin{definition} {\rm A triangulated manifold $\Delta$ of dimension $d+1$ is said to be {\em stacked} if all its faces of codimension (at least) two are in the boundary $\partial\Delta$.
-A triangulated closed manifold $M$ of dimension $d$ is said to be {\em stacked} if there is a stacked triangulated manifold $\Delta$ of dimension $d+1$ such that $M = \partial \Delta$. } \end{definition}
+\begin{definition} {\rm A triangulated manifold $\Delta$ of dimension $d+1$ is said to be {\em stacked} if all its faces of codimension (at least) two are contained in the boundary $\partial\Delta$.
+A closed, triangulated manifold $M$ of dimension $d$ is said to be {\em stacked} if there is a stacked triangulated manifold $\Delta$ of dimension $d+1$ such that $M = \partial \Delta$. } \end{definition}

 In particular, a {\em stacked sphere} is a triangulated sphere which may be realized as the boundary of a stacked triangulated ball.

 \begin{definition} {\rm A triangulated manifold is said to be {\em locally stacked} if all its vertex links are stacked spheres or stacked balls.} \end{definition}